python/cpython/Tools/cases_generator/interpreter_definition.md

 ### Special functions/macros

-The C code may include special functions that are understood by the tools as part of the DSL.
+The C code may include special functions and macros that are understood by the tools as part of the DSL.

-Those functions include:
+Those include:

 * `DEOPT_IF(cond, instruction)`.
 Deoptimize if `cond` is met.
 * `ERROR_IF(cond, label)`.
 Jump to error handler at `label` if `cond` is true.
 * `DECREF_INPUTS()`.
 Generate `Py_DECREF()` calls for the input stack effects.
 * `SYNC_SP()`.
 Synchronizes the physical stack pointer with the stack effects.
+* `INSTRUCTION_SIZE`.
+Replaced with the size of the instruction which is equal to `1 + INLINE_CACHE_ENTRIES`.

 Note that the use of `DECREF_INPUTS()` is optional -- manual calls to `Py_DECREF()` or other approaches are also acceptable